verbjs/site/docs/hoist/storage.md

 # Storage

-Hoist provides S3-compatible object storage for files and assets.
+Hoist provides Shelves storage (S3-compatible) for files and assets.
+Shelves is the object storage component of the Verb ecosystem.

 ## Create a Bucket